evoling/sample-ab-test/README.md

-# sample-ab-test

-Simple A/B testing for linguistic experiments
+# Simple A/B testing for linguistic experiments

 In online experiments we often want to dispatch particpants randomly to different versions of the test/questionnaire.
 It is quite simple to do this using a start webpage with a tiny bit of javascript.